Unhall0w3d/mind-enigma/NOCThoughtsToolbelt_ReadMe.txt

 https://nocthoughts.wordpress.com
 Code guidance, testing and other contributions by Mark Barba, Juliana Xu, Cole Aten, Robert Phillips.

+Input Method:
+File input for device info check should be a .txt file in same-directory as the script.
+Device IP addresses should be listed one per line

 Required Modules:
 subprocess
 time